defrancescomartin/holbertonschool-low_level_programming/0x00-hello_world/README.md

 3. Name
 4. Hello, puts
 5. Hello, printf
 	6. Size is not grandeur, and territory does not make a nation
-7. What happens when you type gcc main.c
+7. What happens when you type gcc main.c blog